 Finally, I bravely decided to join the queue.
 Halfway through queueing, I noticed that people were clutching these little coupons in their hands.
 So I asked this Japanese lady who was with her kid in front of me in the queue, and very coincidentally she could speak a bit of English!
-She explained that I’ll need to purchase ride coupons at the coupon counters in order to take the ride, and offered to hold the place on my behalf while I go get the coupon for myself.
+She explained that I’ll need to purchase ride coupons at the coupon counters in order to take the ride, and offered to hold the place in the queue on my behalf while I go get my coupon.

 I chickened out.

 Just like that, I gave up the idea, thanked the Japanese lady, and left the queue.
 Sometimes, you have to follow the signs, or so I thought.
 Continued to wander around the park for a while.

 After enough photos, I left Hanayashiki, contented with the memories of the amusement park’s old-school charm, visual treats of giant swan-rides and gingerbread houses, and the nolstagic feeling of life’s simple joys.